 While a few occasional redirects may not cause substantial harm, it is still crucial for everyone to prioritize minimizing them and maintaining a well-optimized website structure.

-From a technical standpoint, it is important to note that 404 and 410 error pages can negatively impact your crawl budget.
-Moreover, these error pages also have a detrimental effect on user experience, which further emphasizes the need to address them.
+From a purely technical perspective, 404 and 410 error pages negatively affect your crawl budget.
+Besides the fact that these error pages have a negative effect on user experience, this further underlines dealing with them.

-Fixing all instances of 4xx and 5xx status codes is a win-win situation.
-By resolving these errors, you not only improve your crawl budget but also enhance the overall user experience on your website.
-When it comes to conducting a website audit for this purpose, using a tool is highly recommended.
-SE Ranking and Screaming Frog are examples of excellent tools that SEO professionals often utilize for website audits.
+It is a win-win situation where fixing all 4xx and 5xx status codes will improve your crawl budget and enhance the user experience of your website.
+Now, when it comes to website audits for this purpose, using a tool is highly recommended.
+Some great tools SEOs often use for website audits include SE Ranking and Screaming Frog.

 It’s crucial to remember that search engine crawlers consider separate URLs as distinct pages, which can deplete your crawl budget unnecessarily.